prgJ/tp/docs/UserGuide.md

 5. You can now use their keyboard to type commands into the CLI.

+6. If the command entered is valid, it should disappear from the CLI box upon pressing enter!
+A message indicating successful completion will pop up.

+7. If the command entered is invalid it will remain in the CLI box upon pressing enter.
+An error message detailing what might have gone wrong will pop up instead!

-6. Refer to the [Features](#3-features) section below for more information and details on the command formats Coach2k22 accepts!
+7. For more information on the commands Refer to the [Features](#3-features) section below for more information and details on the command formats Coach2k22 accepts!

 --------------------------------------------------------------------------------------------------------------------